Wyoming

 At Wyoming’s cowboy poetry gatherings, such as those in Dubois or Saratoga, verse and voice are as competitive as rodeo events.
 But could cowboy poetry slams be wagered on just like the rodeo?
 With judged categories like “Best Traditional Poem,” “Biggest Applause Line,” or even “Most Surprising Freestyle,” the layout is already in place for prop-style wagers during live events.
 These gatherings draw impressive crowds, and with the help of mobile apps, spectators could place low-stakes bets tied to crowd reactions or poet performance metrics.

 If even a fraction of Wyoming’s annual betting handle were directed toward novelty events like this, it could generate thousands in wagers during cultural festival weekends.
-This means new tax revenue without the need for major infrastructure.
+This means generating new tax revenue without requiring significant infrastructure investments.
 Betting on cowboy poets may seem unconventional, but in the Cowboy State, where storytelling is revered, licensed sportsbooks might just feel like they are missing out on a ton of lost revenue through spoken word.

 Sports betting in neighboring states

 If a Wyoming resident ends up in one of those states, they will find some form of sports betting.
 If they happen to venture into Utah or Idaho, they will find no sports betting at all.
-To find out more about why, you can click on the states’ names below.
+To find out more, click the state names below.

 StateOnline sports bettingRetail sports bettingDFSHorse Race betting